Streetwise: Guns and Golf

 The two markers at the duel site look like centuries-old milestones from some ancient highway, but they were only erected in the 1940s.

 I stand where Terry is reputed to have stood.
-A short pillar with his name on it marks the spot.
+A short granite shaft with his name on it marks the spot.
 We are backed up by a small stand of eucalyptus.
 Ten paces away is Broderick's pillar, with a tall pine tree rising behind it.
-The hill above the pine is topped with the homes of Henry Doelger's Westlake housing development, but Terry and I have the chili-colored Lake Merced Hill apartments on the ridgeline behind us.
+The hill above the pine is topped with the homes of Henry Doelger's Westlake housing development, but Terry and I have the chili-colored Lake Merced Hill apartments on the ridge line behind us.
 So it's an even match in every way.

 The two men took off their overcoats that had shielded them from the cold wind coming off the lake.
 Seagulls soared lazily above seventy-five or so spectators that had journeyed out into this lonely spot.
 Because Terry won a toss of the coin, they used his French dueling pistols.